 The contractor shall permit a Government audit of internal OCI mitigation procedures for verification purposes.
 The Government reserves the right to reject a mitigation plan, if in the opinion of the Contracting Officer, such a plan is not in the best interests of the Government.

-The contractor shall hold the government harmless and will freely indemnify the Government as to any cost/loss resulting from the unauthorized use or disclosure of any third-party proprietary information by its employees, the employees of subcontractors, or by its agents.

 The Contracting Officer's decision as to the existence or nonexistence of an actual or potential organizational conflict of interest shall be final.
 The contractor shall include the same provisions as are expressed in this clause, including this paragraph, in all subcontracts awarded for performance of any portion of this requirement.
 This restriction is applicable throughout the period of performance of the subcontract, and any extensions thereof by change order or supplemental agreement, and for three years thereafter.
 When the provisions of this clause are included in a subcontract, the term "Contracting Officer" shall represent the head of the contracts office of the prime contract.
 Any deviations or less restrictive coverage deemed necessary or required by the prime contractor for a particular subcontract must first be submitted to the Contracting Officer for approval.
 Subcontract restrictions will be limited to the technical area(s) addressed in the specific statements of work in the subcontractor’s given task orders.